hdzhang-code/isoFewShotIntentDetection/README.md

 You may also skip the training process (the step 1.) and download the models [here](https://drive.google.com/file/d/1AE1Hp-n6xbExQGbNclvSuXrOexoxPvvi/view?usp=sharing).
 Decompress the model in folder ./saved_models/.

 ## Citation
-Please cite our work if it helps you.
+Please cite our work if it is helpful to you.